 SESSION TOPIC CONTENT AND PROCESS TIMING Provoke group discussion on: Respect for all, including cultural sensitivity, diversity, power dynamics, and conflict resolution; Inclusion, such as need to involve as many people as possible given different language skills and experiences; and Consensus, including building it around analysis and learning.
 Discussion and summary of MCV Resource Part 1.
 Use the smiley face ranking tool from Worksheet 1.2 to gauge participants' feelings about the day, including the accessibility of the information presented.
 Each participant offers a take-home message from Day 1.
 Introduce Part 2 reading assignment for Day 2 and ask participants to read Part 1 to recap what was discussed in the day.
-DAY 2- Introduce evaluation measures and methods and their use in a baseline ev aluation MCV Resource Part 2: Introduction to implementing a baseline assessment- introduction Introduce participants to a baseline assessment (drawing from Part 2 of the Resource).
+DAY 2 Introduce evaluation measures and methods and their use in a baseline ev aluation MCV Resource Part 2: Introduction to implementing a baseline assessment- introduction Introduce participants to a baseline assessment (drawing from Part 2 of the Resource).
 What is a baseline and why is it needed?
-Identify the three key elements of a baseline assessment: • What to measure/gather as evidence • How to collect the information and from whom/where • How to organise and report it Note this appears in all stages and that some measures are repeated to see the changes so you need to think ahead Activity: Ask participants to recount their experiences with baseline assessments.
+Identify the three key elements of a baseline assessment: What to measure/gather as evidence How to collect the information and from whom/where How to organise and report it Point out to participants that they need to think ahead about what measures will need to be repeated to track changes in performance and outcomes, to include these measures in the baseline.
+Activity: Ask participants to recount their experiences with baseline assessments.
 Morning 40 minutes MCV Resource Part 2: Measures of change in a baseline assessment How to perform a baseline assessment (drawing on MCV Part 2): Identify the five key areas of information needed.
-Using the SPH intervention and theory of change from Day 1, have groups work through Worksheet 2.2a and 2.2b and identify the measures for the five categories (as relevant) Plenary discussion: How to choose which measures are most relevant (MCV Part 2).
+Using the SPH intervention and theory of change from Day 1, have groups work through Worksheet 2.2a and 2.2b and identify the measures for the five categories (as relevant).
+Plenary discussion: How to choose which measures are most relevant (MCV Part 2).
 You can do a participatory exercise.
 For example, after compiling a list of measures, participants can put stars on a flip chart list for those that they see as the most relevant and the outcome can be discussed in plenary.
 Plenary discussion: Sources of evidence, who to cover, equity and diversity Morning 2 hours